liuyuxivapor/riscv_cpu/README.md

 This section is based on EGo1 FPGA powered by Xilinx Artix-7(now part of AMD).

 Since Verilator is a cycle-based simulator, it does not evaluate time within a single cycle or simulate precise circuit timing.
 Instead, circuit status is typically evaluated once per clock cycle, so no intra-clock cycle glitches are observed, and timing signal delays are not supported.
-Therefore, we used Vivado for timing simulations on FPGA.
+Therefore, we use Vivado for timing simulations on FPGA.

 Set CYCLE = 10, leading to clk frequency = 100MHz.